EL246/package_tree/README.md

 #### MessageParser
 The MessageParser parses the message string passed to it, and throws a ParseException if the message is invalid.
-It parses on `|` and ensures the correct number of arguments.
+It ensures the correct number of arguments and validates the package name.
 The first argument is checked against the CommandType enum to ensure its validity.
-The package name is validated as well.
 If the message is formed correctly, the CommandCreator is called to create a Command of type IndexCommand, QueryCommand, or RemoveCommand.

 #### Command and CommandCreator